Pakistan military's media wing calls reports of General Bajwa's wealth 'blatant lies and malice'

 The agency said that the report gives a "false impression" that these assets were acquired by the outgoing army chief's 'samdhi' (his children's in-laws) during his six-year tenure

-Pakistan's Inter-Services Public Relations (ISPR) has come out in defence of Outgoing Chief of Army Staff (COAS) General Qamar Javed Bajwa.
+Pakistan's Inter-Services Public Relations (ISPR) has come out in defence of the outgoing Chief of Army Staff (COAS) General Qamar Javed Bajwa.
 The agency said that the allegations surrounding the army chief and his family members making the rounds on social media were "misleading".

-A recent report by Pakistani investigative news website FactFocus claimed that Gen Bajwa and his family over the past six years have amassed assets worth 5.66 billion US dollars (12.7 billion Pakistani rupees).
+A recent report by Pakistani investigative news website FactFocus claimed that Gen Bajwa and his family amassed assets worth 5.66 billion US dollars (12.7 billion Pakistani rupees) over the past six years of his term.
 This includes assets and businesses both within and outside Pakistan.

 Watch | Pakistan: Lt Gen Asim Munir appointed as new Army Chief, will succeed Gen Bajwa